We have received a number of requests to provide training and examples for the TCAD Sentaurus CAD suite.

-Sentaurus Mesh is a mesh generator of discretisation grids for complex two- and three-dimensional devices.
-It integrates two mesh engines: the axis-aligned mesh generator and the tensor-product mesh generator.
+Sentaurus Mesh is a modular Delauney mesh generator of discretisation grids for complex two- and three-dimensional devices.
+It integrates an axis-aligned mesh generator and a tensor-product mesh generator.
 Command to run Sentaurus Mesh: snmesh

 Sentaurus Device simulates the electrical, thermal, and optical characteristics of semiconductor devices.
 It handles one-, two- and three-dimensional geometries and mixed-mode circuit simulation with compact models.
 Command to run Sentaurus Device: sdevice

 |Sentaurus Device EMW||Sentaurus Device Electromagnetic Wave Solver (EMW) is a simulation module for the numeric analysis of electromagnetic waves.
 It is a full-wave time-domain simulator based on the finite-difference time-domain (FDTD) method, and is typically used to calculate optical carrier generation in optoelectronic devices.
 Command to run Sentaurus Electromagnetic Wave Solver: emw|